Request Access to Climatiqs data tool kit.

 • The amount of CPU, Networking, Memory, and Storage your services use.

-Ranking of data centre types
+Ranking of data center types

-Based on the methodology developed by CCF and using Climatiq’s comprehensive emissions database, we have designed a heatmap to rank data centres across more than 60 locations around the world according to their emission intensity.
+Based on the methodology developed by CCF and using Climatiq’s comprehensive emissions database, we have designed a heatmap to rank data centers across more than 60 locations around the world according to their emission intensity.
 Locations can be filtered by major cloud providers (AWS vs. GCP vs. Azure) and are ranked by CO2 emissions output per CPU-hour.

-We’d love to hear from you if you have any questions regarding our methodology or wish to know more about the data - please get in touch with us here.
+We’d love to hear from you if you have any questions regarding our methodology or wish to know more about the data.
+Please get in touch with us here.

 Tags